 Finally after today’s performance, I certainly felt that our team starts showing its potential!
 Time to actualize this chart:

-he dangers of over scoping our project
+Development diamond and the dangers of over scoping our project

 As life continues after the pitching, I’d like to end this entry with some updates concerning the evolution of the prototype.
 I can’t think of anything better at this point than using the development diamond as a roadmap of our progress.